minoa-lang/reference/README.md

-# reference
+# Minoa Language Reference

-Minoa langauge reference
+This repository contains the current language design, and will eventually become the official specification